Mohammad Barakeh

 Mohammad Barakeh (محمد بركة, מוחמד ברכה; born 29 July 1955) is an Israeli Arab politician.
 A former leader of Hadash, he served as a member of the Knesset for the party between 1999 and 2015.

-Biography
+He is currently the head of the High Follow-Up Committee for Arab Citizens of Israel.

+Early life and education

 Born in Shefa-'Amr, Barakeh studied mathematics at Tel Aviv University.
 In that time, he had formed extensive political partnerships and personal friendships with Jewish fellow students, many of which continue up to the present.
 The rented apartment where he lived for many years on top of an old building at Rothschild Boulevard in downtown Tel Aviv was a well-known rendezvous for political meetings.
 Among numerous other political actions, the first demonstration against the 1982 Lebanon War, held on the war's third day, 7 June 1982, and dispersed by police, was planned at a dramatic meeting held in Barakeh's Tel Aviv apartment.

+Career

 Following the end of his studies, Barakeh returned to his hometown of Shefa-'Amr, a place with considerable importance in the internal politics of Israel's Arab citizens, and took up political activity in the local Maki branch.
 He was first elected to the Knesset in 1999, and was re-elected in 2003, after which he became Deputy Speaker of the Knesset.

+Barakeh was re-elected again in 2006 and 2009.